SafeMoon (SAFEMOON) Hits Market Capitalization of $2.80 Million

-SafeMoon (SAFEMOON) traded flat against the U.S. dollar during the one day period ending at 17:00 PM Eastern on August 17th.
-SafeMoon has a total market capitalization of $2.80 million and approximately $3.15 worth of SafeMoon was traded on exchanges in the last 24 hours.
-During the last week, SafeMoon has traded flat against the U.S. dollar.
-One SafeMoon token can currently be bought for approximately $0.0000 or 0.00000000 BTC on cryptocurrency exchanges.
+SafeMoon (SAFEMOON) traded flat against the dollar during the 24 hour period ending at 0:00 AM E.T. on August 17th.
+SafeMoon has a total market cap of $2.80 million and $3.15 worth of SafeMoon was traded on exchanges in the last day.
+Over the last seven days, SafeMoon has traded flat against the dollar.
+One SafeMoon token can currently be purchased for approximately $0.0000 or 0.00000000 BTC on popular cryptocurrency exchanges.

 - CareCoin (CARES) traded down 2.2% against the dollar and now trades at $0.0809 or 0.00000297 BTC.